Oregon State Bar: OSB publication of political material

 OSB publishes a monthly magazine called the Oregon State Bar Bulletin which is printed using funds from membership dues and which is sent to all members of the Oregon State Bar.

 In April 2018 two statements allegedly of a political nature were published in the bar bulletin.
 One, entitled "Statement on White Nationalism and Normalization of Violence", was signed by six officers of the Bar.
-The second was a joint supporting statement of seven Oregon affinity bar associations which specifically and repeated criticized President Donald J. Trump by name for having "catered to this white nationalist movement, allowing it to make up the base of his support and providing it a false sense of legitimacy."
+The second was a joint supporting statement of seven Oregon affinity bar associations which specifically and repeated criticized President Donald Trump by name for having "catered to this white nationalist movement, allowing it to make up the base of his support and providing it a false sense of legitimacy."

 The statements were published on facing pages.
 A green margin band enclosed both statements within a single print area, making the two statements appear to be joined.
 According to one report, it was the second statement that "really set off" conservative critics.

 At the meeting of the Oregon State Bar's Board of Governors on April 20, 2018, the Bar's chief executive officer noted that the Board of Governors "did not formally adopt the statement by the specialty bar groups" but that "publishing the two statements together was 'ill-advised and confusing.'”